dahln/helpful/MSSQL_Docker.md

 YourStrong@Passw0rd
 ```

 Change the password to something strong.
+Don't use this password.
+Choose a good password.